 - Initial increases to the single occupancy per diem rate (12%) and double occupancy per diem rate (25%) with additional increases annually

 - Increases in the following increments: Chorus Understudying Principal; Principal Understudy; Six-Month Chorus Rider; Principal Term; Second ASM Additional Duty

 - Out-of-town Actors will now have the option of provided housing, or an increased per diem (20% in the first year, with subsequent increases each additional year) for rehearsals

 - Increases to Overage Participation (both pre- and post-recoupment) starting in June 2013

 - New raked stage provisions allowing for Extraordinary Risk designation and payment

 - Establishment of a Labor-Management Committee to address contractual concerns during the term of the Agreement

 - Language clearly defining Stage Manager overtime and accelerated health payments for short-term Stage Managers

-AEA Executive Director McColl served as Chief Negotiator; Equity's Negotiating Team was chaired by Councillor Jeff Williams, with team members from all regions and work categories (Principal, Chorus, Stage Management).
+AEA Executive Director McColl served as Chief Negotiator; Equity's Negotiating Team was chaired by Councilor Jeff Williams, with team members from all regions and work categories (Principal, Chorus, Stage Management).
 Additional support was provided by Equity staff.

 A list of current and upcoming tours is listed below: